 This post may contain affiliate links.
 This means if you make a purchase, we may receive compensation at no cost to you.
 Please view our full disclosure policy for more information.

 Feeling a little stir-crazy and want to take advantage of the warmer weather we’re having?
 Looking for a fairly easy day hike you can take the whole family to?
-If you’re looking for solid, fairly easy hiking in Spokane, we’ve got you covered.
+If you’re looking for fun hiking in Spokane, we’ve got you covered.

 Note: ‘easy’ is definitely a relative term!
 What is easy to use may not be as easy to everyone in your family.
 As much as possible, we’ve included photos or videos below so you can get a feel of the trail for you and your family.